Skip to main content

 echo "CI passed or was skipped (docs-only change)"

-The nx affected Optimization
+The nx affected optimization

-The fix passes ${{ github.base_ref || 'main' }} as the --base flag.
-PRs into develop now diff against develop.
-Pushes to develop still diff against main.
-One line, fewer unnecessary rebuilds.
+The fix passes ${{ github.base_ref || 'main' }} as the --base flag, so PRs into develop now diff against develop while pushes to develop still diff against main.
+One line, and a pile of unnecessary rebuilds gone.

-The Takeaway
+The takeaway